Monitoring Student Work and Viewing Scores

 To start, select the number of groups and the school name shown after "I am viewing data for."
 The number changes to "Edit Selection for" when you hover over it.

 In the window that opens, choose the class or group to view data for.
 If you have access to more than one school, select a school in the left column.
 In the right column, choose a class or a group.
 Notice that the groups that have been created for each class are listed under the class name.
 When you have finished, select Apply at the bottom of the window.

 If you choose just a class, and not the groups within that class, you will only see assignments that were given to the whole class, not those given to groups.
 You must select a group to see assignments for that specific group.

-Marking periods are set up in Renaissance Place when administrators or non-teaching staff choose School Years on the Home page and then choose Add/Edit Marking Periods.
-The Review Student Results view only recognizes marking periods that have the type set to "Marking Period" (not other types such as quarters or semesters).
+Marking periods are set up in Renaissance software by administrators or non-teaching staff.
+The Instructional Practice page only recognizes marking periods that have the type set to "Marking Period" (not other types such as quarters or semesters).

 When you choose Marking Period as the time period to view Accelerated Math Instructional Practice data for, the software uses the current marking period that has the type set to Marking Period.
 If there is more than one marking period for the current date, the first one in the list is used.

-You can't select Marking Period if no school marking periods are set up in Renaissance Place.
+You can't select Marking Period if no school marking periods are set up in Renaissance software.